Makefield Meeting

-Makefield Meeting, also known as the Makefield Monthly Meeting; Meeting House at Dolington, is an historic, American Quaker meeting house complex that is located in Upper Makefield Township, Bucks County, Pennsylvania.
+Makefield Meeting, also known as the Makefield Monthly Meeting; Meeting House at Dolington, is an historic Quaker meeting house complex in Upper Makefield Township, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1974.
-Weekly worship services are held at 10 a.m. on Sundays.
+It is active, with services held on Sundays.

 History and notable features

 Built in 1752, this historic structure is a two-story, six-bay, stuccoed, stone structure with a gable roof.
 Its second story was added in 1764; the building was renovated in 1851.
 The complex also includes the 2 1/2-story, stuccoed, stone schoolmaster's house that was built in 1787, and a horse shed that was built circa 1800.

-It was added to the National Register of Historic Places in 1974.
-Weekly worship services are held at 10 a.m. on Sundays.